MarioMingarro/ClimaRep/README.md

 > `add_to_environment`: Logical.
 If `TRUE`, the resulting multi-layered SpatRaster object is assigned to a variable named `climarep_img` in the calling R environment.

-# Citation
+## Citation

-If you use the `ClimaRep` package in your research, please cite the underlying methodology paper.
 If the package itself is formally cited (e.g., on CRAN), please include the package citation as well:

+> Mingarro & Lobo (2021) Connecting protected areas in the Iberian peninsula to facilitate climate change tracking. *Environmental Conservation*, 48(3): 182-191. doi:10.1017/S037689292100014X
+> Mingarro, Aguilera-Benavente & Lobo (2020) A methodology to assess the future connectivity of protected areas by combining climatic representativeness and land-cover change simulations: the case of the Guadarrama National Park (Madrid, Spain). *Environmental Planning and Management*, 64(4): 734–753. doi.org/10.1080/09640568.2020.1782859
-> Mingarro & Lobo (2018).
-Environmental representativeness and the role of emitter and recipient areas in the future trajectory of a protected area under climate change (https://doi.org/10.32800/abc.2018.41.0333)
+> Mingarro & Lobo (2018) Environmental representativeness and the role of emitter and recipient areas in the future trajectory of a protected area under climate change. *Animal Biodiversity and Conservation*, 41(2): 333–344. doi.org/10.32800/abc.2018.41.0333

 Contributing

 Getting Help
-If you encounter issues or have questions, please open an issue on the GitHub repository: [https://github.com/
+If you encounter issues or have questions, please contact.

 License
 [Specify the package license, e.g., MIT, GPL-3]